johnpaulada/overengineeringchallenge/README.md

 - Create the web application frontend using ReasonReact
 - Use Kubernetes to stitch together the web application
 - Create a mobile app using Flutter or bs-react-native

+## Social 💻
+Add a hashtag `#overengineeringchallenge` to your project when posting to social media!